-If you look at the market, iLIFE robot vacuum cleaners seem to be the talk of tow especially with the company’s recent release of two new models; iLIFE A8 and iLIFE V8s.
-Their main strength is the 2-in-1 functionality and most importantly, the affordability.
+Market analysis shows that iLIFE robot vacuum cleaners seem to be the talk of the town.
+The company’s recent release of two new models, iLIFE A8 and iLIFE V8s, has only aggravated the situation.
+Their main strength is the 2-in-1 functionality and, most importantly, the affordability.

 In the market, you are going to find almost ten different iLIFE robot vacuum models.
 Each has its unique features and is suited for various cleaning needs.
-That said, shopping for an iLIFE vacuum may be just as hard as buying for a Roomba, Neato or any other popular model.
+That said, shopping for an iLIFE vacuum may be just as hard as buying a Roomba, Neato, or any other popular model.

 But we decided to make things easier for shoppers by comparing the different iLIFE models.
 So, ladies and gentlemen, I present to you the complete iLIFE comparison review.
 But just before we get into the details, a short overview of iLIFE would do us right.

 Headquartered in Shenzhen China, iLIFE has several distribution networks, globally including warehouses and aftersales centers in the US, Russia, Germany, and the UK among others.
 Their product portfolio comprises the A Series and the V Series with the A8s and V8s being the latest model in each series respectively.

 iLIFE is among the cheapest brands you will get in the market.
 The robots retail from $100 – $300 and still offer quite some excellent performance.

 Having looked at the company profile, it’s time for us to review the models in short before comparing them head-on.

 One thing you will note about iLIFE is that it has two major product lines; the A-Series and V-Series.

 Let’s see what each has to offer.
 We also had the old X Series that was discontinued, but you may still find models like iLIFE X5 in the market.